 The statistics Vibe probably has access to the widest range of information out of all of the Vibes.
 Within babblevoice, data is collected whenever a call hits a collection point.
 Depending on what happens in the process of handling the call, i.e. the call enters a queue or rings a phone, then different data is captured.

 Each report can show data in periods of an hour or day, then a graph can show a number of those periods, for example, a week's worth.
 You can then look at an offset, for example - by the hour for 24 hours this time last week allowing charts to be presented for cyclic periods.

-The last 2, Pie and Number, differ from the rest (well they are all different in their display) in what data they can display.
-With a bar chart, if you select an hourly statistic for 1 day, you will get 24 bars (or less if less data is available).
-With Pie or Number, it will only show the most recent data in the result.
+The last 2, Pie and Number, differ from the rest (as well as different in their display) in what data they can display.
+With a bar chart, these charting types are capable of displaying time series data.
+With Pie or Number, it will only show the most recent time in the result.

 Collection and the reporting of that data are broken down into 3 different sections: